-In January 2020 the Victims' Payments Regulations 2020 (the 2020 Regulations) were published.
+In January 2020 the Victims' Payments Regulations 2020 (the 2020 Regulations) were published1.
 On 24th August 2020 the Northern Ireland Executive Office (TEO) designated the Department of Justice (DoJ) to administer the scheme.
-In 2021 the Troubles Permanent Disablement Payment Scheme (TPDPS) opens for applications from those living with permanent physical or psychological injury caused by a Troubles-related incident (TRI) and posthumous applications.
+The Troubles Permanent Disablement Payment Scheme (TPDPS) opened for applications on 31st August 2021 from those living with permanent physical or psychological injury caused by a Troubles-related incident (TRI) and posthumous applications.